 When it comes to deciding to redesign your hotel’s website, many hoteliers focus on the aesthetics and put little emphasis on improving their hotel’s story.
-Redesigning your website with new, high quality photography and graphics is only one part of the equation to converting lookers into bookers.
-The other major part of the equation is creating your hotel’s story that will give readers valuable insight to not only what your hotel offers but most importantly how the surrounding area will satisfy their travel needs.
-Every single hotel has their own story to tell, so as a hotelier, it is your job to really give readers a taste of what they will expect when they stay with you, specifically what amenities your hotel offers and how your staff will best accommodate their needs.
-Luxurious five-star hotels has the advantage of relying on beautiful photography to sell their hotel however, smaller independent hotels that may not have the most impressive rooms but have a great location, find it more challenging to rely on photos to sell their rooms.
-If say, you are a roadside budget-friendly hotel, then relying on photography to sell your rooms may not yield as many conversions than if you were to focus on telling your hotel’s story and providing a personalized experience through your content.
+Redesigning your website with new, high-quality photography and graphics is only one part of the equation to converting lookers into bookers.
+The other major part of the equation is creating your hotel’s story that will give readers valuable insight into not only what your hotel offers but, most importantly, how the surrounding area will satisfy their travel needs.
+Every single hotel has its own story to tell.
+Hence, as a hotelier, it is your job to give readers a taste of what they will expect when they stay with you, specifically what amenities your hotel offers and how your staff will best accommodate their needs.
+Luxurious five-star hotels have the advantage of relying on beautiful photography to sell their hotel.
+However, smaller independent hotels that may not have the most impressive rooms but have a great location find it more challenging to rely on photos to sell their rooms.
+If you are a roadside budget-friendly hotel, then relying on photography to sell your rooms may not yield as many conversions than if you were to focus on telling your hotel’s story and providing a personalized experience through your content.
 Coupling beautiful photography with compelling content that sells, will give your hotel an edge over competitors and yield higher conversions.
 Now, let the writing begin.
-Here are some helpful tips on how to write content that will convert and drive more direct bookings:
+Here are some helpful tips on how to write content that will convert and drive more direct bookings.

 Personalize the Content